toddledev/documentation/docs/16-packages/03-creating-and-launching/index.md

 ---

 # Creating and launching packages
-Packages are collections of components, formulas, and actions that can be shared across toddle projects.
+Packages are collections of components, formulas, and actions that can be shared across Nordcraft projects.
 The package repository grows with the community as anyone can build and share functionality.

 # Creating a package
 To create a package: